goopscoop/ga-react-tutorial/Notes/4-addingFunctionality.md

 Now that the method is done, see if you can pass it to the `Input` component, and add it to the `onSubmit` method on the `form` tag within the JSX.
 If you can't figure it out, take a look at the source code.

+## 7. Cross off items

-8. It's time to add the ability to cross off list items.
+It's time to add the ability to cross off list items.
 To do this, we'll need to change the way we store our listItems.
 Instead of storing an array of strings, we'll store an array of objects with an `item` key which will hold a string of the item name, and a `done` boolean.

 Now that we've made this discovery, it's time to update our data accordingly.
 For now, go to the `componentWillMount` method, and remove the strings from the list key.
 They've served their purpose, we can work without them from now on.
 It should look like: `list: []`.
 Then go to `onInputSubmit` and change the `setState` method to account for the new change in data structure.
 It'll look like this: